MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Transactions.md

     |**TDS Payable Account**|-1000|
     |**Vendor Account**|-49000|

-### TDS to be calculated on Vendor Advance Payment (through General Journal/Payment Journal)
+### TDS to be calculated on Vendor Advance Payment (through General Journal or Payment Journal)

 - In the given scenario, advance payment made to vendor for INR 50,000 on which 2% TDS is applicable under TDS Section 194C.